bsurmanski/wlc/README.md

     int myFunction(int i, int j, float f);

+    ...

     [int,int,float] treble = [1, 2, 1.1]
     myFunction(treble)

     [int,int] pair = [1, 2]
     myFunction(pair, 5.5)

+this may also mean that having a tuple as a function argument would simply be syntactic sugar for auto wrapping on function entry.
+This would allow a function expecting a tuple to be called with individual values of the underlying tuple member types.

+    void myTupleFunction([int, int] someTuple);

+    ...

+    myTupleFunction(1, 2)

 #### Tuple return
 multiple values can be returned in a tuple.